Spartan Writing Camp Staff

 Monica DeGarmo

-Her roots are in the Pacific Northwest, having grown up in Portland, Oregon but the midwest has been a second home for the past 10+ years.
 She received a Bachelor’s in English and Community Leadership from Aquinas College, a Masters in Community Development and Social Justice from Loyola University Chicago, and a Doctorate in Education Leadership from MSU.
-She lives in Detroit with her husband and likely has dirt in her fingernails from gardening.
+If the temperature is above 50 degrees, she likely has dirt in her fingernails from gardening.
+She’s training for the Grandma’s Marathon in Duluth, MN at the end of June.
+If you are in her session, she’ll be seeking song recommendations for her training runs.